hyli-ai/SparkOnEMR/README.md

 6. It will take about 10 mins to finish the creation process.
 The master node and core node on the cluster overview will be in the **Running** state once the cluster is ready.

     ![Overview](/images/cluster_overview.png)

-    <a name="myfootnote1"><sup>1</sup></a>  According to [Amazon EMR documentation](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-considerations.html), "For EMR release versions 5.32.0 and later, or 6.2.0 and later, your cluster must also be running the Jupyter Enterprise Gateway application in order to work with EMR Notebooks."

 ### Part C - Configuration
 1. In order to access the Hadoop UI and Spark UI, we need to change the Security Group setting to open the port.
 On the **Application and interface** tab, check the port for the HDFS Name Node, which is 50070.
 The port for Saprk History Server is 18080.